Best Contract Comparison Tools for Redlines and Cited Review

 Treat comparison output as review support.
 It is not legal advice, so inspect the source clause and route legal conclusions to counsel for any change that matters.

-Contract comparison tools split into two jobs that often get treated as one.
-An exact redline tool shows which words changed between two drafts.
-An AI contract comparison tool goes further, flagging missing clauses, semantic shifts, and risk language that a plain diff would miss.
+Contract comparison tools do two main jobs.
+A redline tool shows which words changed between two drafts.
+An AI tool can also flag missing clauses, changes in meaning, and risky terms.

 Quick verdict